arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - Opta™ Master Modbus Function of the Node](assets/opta_plcide_client_modbusFunctionConfig.svg)

 It also needs to set a variable that will store the counter information transmitted from server Opta™.
 You can add the variable by going into the `Input Reg.` tab within the Modbus function configuration window.
+A variable named `counter_rec` will be added to store the received data over the protocol transmission.

 The following image shows how the configuration should look like:

 ![Arduino PLC IDE - Opta™ Master Modbus Function of the Node (Input Reg.)](assets/opta_plcide_client_modbusFunctionConfig_reg.svg)